Cruising Through the Holidays

 A Merry Christmas at Sea

 It's not hard to get into the Christmas spirit right from the start, as ships are trimmed from stem to stern in festive holiday decor, complete with wreaths, holly, mistletoe and, of course, Christmas trees, which often even decorate the ship's mast.
 It's not uncommon to see Yuletide carolers strolling the decks singing favorite holiday tunes, or waiters wearing Santa hats.
-Seasonal entertainment abounds, as passengers may enjoy themed production shows, live music and films during the voyage.
-Passengers can also attend Catholic mass and inter-denominational church service.
+Seasonal entertainment abounds, as guests may enjoy themed production shows, live music and films during the voyage.
+Guests can also attend Catholic mass and inter-denominational church service.

-A special Christmas dinner features traditional favorites such as roast turkey or goose, and passengers will enjoy a range of seasonal sweet treats such as gingerbread mousse, mincemeat pie, chocolate Yule logs and special Christmas cookies.
+A special Christmas dinner features traditional favorites such as roast turkey or goose, and guests will enjoy a range of seasonal sweet treats such as gingerbread mousse, mincemeat pie, chocolate Yule logs and special Christmas cookies.

 With kids out of school, holiday cruises have become a popular getaway for families.
-And to keep younger passengers busy, youth counselors provide a wide array of activities including parties, sing-a-longs and arts and crafts classes, where they can create ornaments to decorate the ship's Christmas tree.
-Junior cruisers can also participate in an endearing holiday play, which they perform for passengers.
+And to keep younger guests busy, youth counselors provide a wide array of activities including parties, sing-a-longs and arts and crafts classes, where they can create ornaments to decorate the ship's Christmas tree.
+Junior cruisers can also participate in an endearing holiday play, which they perform for guests.
 On Christmas day, Santa Claus makes a surprise appearance, bringing joy (and gifts) to each child on board.

 Ringing in the New Year